Diana (musical): Act 1

 Diana's first public appearance happens in Wales, and even though the townsfolk are skeptical at first, they, as well as the whole country, become enamored with Diana.
 Charles starts to become jealous of Diana's newfound fame ("The World Fell in Love").
-Camilla tells Charles that Andrew has cut off all his other relations, hoping to reignite their own marriage, and Camilla breaks up the affair, saying she would be the most hated woman in England if she was found out.
-Diana tells Charles that she is pregnant, and soon after their son William is born.
+Camilla tells Charles that Andrew has cut off all his other relations, hoping to reignite their own marriage, and Camilla breaks up the affair, saying she would be the most hated woman in England if she was found out. ("You Do Your Duty") Diana tells Charles that she is pregnant ("A Baby, Charles)" and soon after their son William is born.
 Diana walks in on Charles talking sweetly on the phone to Camilla, who he hasn't talked to in months.
 Camilla says that Andrew is being stationed more and more overseas.
-Diana is very hurt by Charles' lack of affection towards her and becomes depressed, even after having their second child Harry.
-This culminates in her smashing a window with her hand ("Happiness/Simply Breathe").
+Diana is very hurt by Charles' lack of affection towards her and becomes depressed, even after having their second child, Harry.
+This culminates in her smashing a window with her hand ("Simply Breathe").

 Sarah convinces Diana to fight back and do more with her power, so she decides to become more and more involved with charity, leading to even more popularity, especially after a surprise performance at the Royal Ballet Christmas Gala ("She Moves in the Most Modern Ways").
-Charles is enraged at this and reminds Diana that her only achievement is marrying him ("Diana (The Rage)").
-Diana realizes this might be the end of any hope of love in her marriage ("As I Love You").
+Charles is enraged at this and reminds Diana that her only achievement is marrying him ("The Rage").
+Diana realises this might be the end of any hope of love in her marriage ("As I Love You").
 Charles visits Camilla late at night and she says she still loves him and would like to continue their affair ("I Miss You Most on Sundays").
 Diana decides to use the press and newfound popularity to get back at Charles and fight back against the norms of British society.
-Despite Charles' attempt to fight back, she succeeds and becomes more popular ("Pretty, Pretty Girl").
+Despite Charles' attempt to fight back, she succeeds and becomes more popular ("A Pretty, Pretty Girl").